danzafar/tidyspark/dev_guide.md

 Let's see how `tidyspark`'s `mutate` works.
 Here is a simplified example with lots of comments:

 ```
-# We define this as an S3 method for class spark_tbl, so dplyr class this class
+# We define this as an S3 method for class spark_tbl, so dplyr calls this class
 mutate.spark_tbl <- function(.data, ...) {

   # we bring in the arguments and convert them to a list of quosures, which